-The Dust Bowl of the 1930s, sometimes referred to as the “Dirty Thirties” lasted about a decade.
-This was a period of severe dust storms which caused major agricultural damage to American and Canadian prairie lands, primarily from 1930 to 1936, but in some areas, until 1940.
+The Dust Bowl of the 1930s, sometimes referred to as the “Dirty Thirties,” lasted about a decade.
+This was a period of severe dust storms that caused major agricultural damage to American and Canadian prairie lands, primarily from 1930 to 1936, but in some areas, until 1940.
 It was caused by severe drought and decades of extensive farming without crop rotation.

-The primary area of impact was on the southern plains, though northern areas were also affected, but not nearly with as much devastation.
-The drought hit first in the eastern part of the country in 1930 and by the next year it began to move westward.
+The main impact area was on the southern plains, though northern areas were also affected, but not nearly with as much devastation.
+The drought hit first in the eastern part of the country in 1930, and by the following year, it began to move westward.
 By 1934, it had turned the Great Plains into a desert and helped to lengthen the Great Depression.

 For decades, unknowingly, farmers had not utilized the concepts of fallow fields and crop rotation, cover crops to manage soil fertility and quality, or other techniques to prevent erosion.
 The deep plowing of the topsoil had killed the natural vegetation that normally kept the soil in place and trapped moisture even during dry periods and high winds.
-Wheat crops, in high demand during World War I, further exhausted the topsoil and overgrazing stripped the western plains of virtually all other cover.
+In high demand during World War I, wheat crops further exhausted the topsoil, and overgrazing stripped the western plains of virtually all other cover.

 As a result, during the drought of the 1930s, the soil dried and turned to dust, soon blowing in large dark clouds.
 Given names like “Black Blizzards” and “Black Rollers,” these rolling clouds often reduced visibility to a few feet.

-The region most affected – the Great Plains, included more than 100 million acres, centered in Oklahoma, the Texas Panhandle, Kansas, and parts of Colorado and New Mexico.
-These millions of acres of farmland became useless and soon, hundreds of thousands of people were forced to leave their homes.
+The region most affected – the Great Plains, including more than 100 million acres, centered in Oklahoma, the Texas Panhandle, Kansas, and parts of Colorado and New Mexico.
+These millions of acres of farmland became useless, and soon, hundreds of thousands of people were forced to leave their homes.

 A resident of Oklahoma would say of the devastation, later published in Reader’s Digest:

 On May 11, 1934, a severe dust storm blew over 340 million tons of dust all the way to the East Coast.
-The New York Times reported dust “lodged itself in the eyes and throats of weeping and coughing New Yorkers”.
-Dust flew as far as Boston and Atlanta, and even ships within a few hundred miles
+The New York Times reported dust “lodged itself in the eyes and throats of weeping and coughing New Yorkers.”
+Dust flew as far as Boston, Atlanta, and even ships within a few hundred miles.

-Another massive dust storm, dubbed “Black Sunday” struck the nation on April 14, 1935.
-Famed American singer-songwriter Woody Guthrie was living in Pampa, Texas at the time, and when the storm rolled in, many in the Texas Panhandle thought it was the end of the world.
-It inspired Guthrie to write the iconic song “So Long, It’s Been Good to Know Yuh“, considered one of Guthrie’s best and now included in the Library of Congress.
+Another massive dust storm, dubbed “Black Sunday,” struck the nation on April 14, 1935.
+Famed American singer-songwriter Woody Guthrie lived in Pampa, Texas, at the time, and when the storm rolled in, many in the Texas Panhandle thought it was the end of the world.
+It inspired Guthrie to write the iconic song “So Long, It’s Been Good to Know Yuh,” considered one of Guthrie’s best and now included in the Library of Congress.

 Shortly after the storm, the Dust Bowl got its name when Robert Geiger, a reporter for the Associated Press, traveled through the region and wrote the following:

-The term stuck, spreading across the airwaves and newspapers, though the people of the region hated the negative term, which they knew played a part in diminishing property values and business prospects in the region.
+The term stuck, spreading across the airwaves and newspapers.
+However, the people of the region hated the negative term, which they knew played a part in diminishing property values and business prospects in the region.

-The Dust Bowl exodus was the largest migration in American history within a short period of time.
+The Dust Bowl exodus was the largest migration in American history within a short time.
 By 1940, 2.5 million people had moved out of the Plains states, headed primarily for the west coast.
-200,000 of them moved to California.
-Though these families left farms in Oklahoma, Arkansas, Missouri, Iowa, Nebraska, Kansas, Texas, Colorado and New Mexico, all were generally referred to as “Okies,” since so many came from Oklahoma.
+Two hundred thousand of them moved to California.
+Though these families left farms in Oklahoma, Arkansas, Missouri, Iowa, Nebraska, Kansas, Texas, Colorado, and New Mexico, all were generally referred to as “Okies” since so many came from Oklahoma.